AlseneChien/Altek-AIBox-For-Azure-IoT/Deploy_AI_By_Azure.md

 <a name="part_2"></a>
 # Part 2: Create your IotEdge Module for AIBox

-You have to create one IotEdge Module, running at AIBox.
-Please refer to [link](https://docs.microsoft.com/zh-tw/azure/iot-edge/module-development) for detail.
+You have to create one edge device Module, running at AIBox.
+Please refer to [link](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-python-module#create-a-container-registry) for detail.

-You may register [docker hub](https://hub.docker.com/) account and public your container at docker hub (ex.
+May need register [docker hub](https://hub.docker.com/) account and public your container at docker hub (ex.
 Account/folder:tagName)

 Follows are some sample code by python for AIBox
 - Model Deployment